 In a large measuring jug, whisk together the eggs, caster sugar, vanilla extract, milk, Baileys and double cream until very smooth.

 Slowly pour this over the brioche pieces.
-Cover the pudding and leave to one side for about 30 minutes or so to allow the liquid to soak into the bread.
+Cover the pudding and leave to one side for about 30-60 minutes to allow the liquid to soak into the bread.

 When you’re ready to bake the pudding, sprinkle over the demerara sugar and bake at 180C/160Fan/350F for 45-50 minutes or until the pudding is puffed up, golden brown on top and the filling is set.

 It will have a slight wobble in the middle but that’s ok – the pudding will set fully as it cools.